foxzyt/Sapphire/README.md

 # **Sapphire 💎**

 ## About the Project ##
 ### Sapphire is an compiled programming language, developed with a focus on simplicity and clarity.
-Currently in its interpretation phase, the project is evolving to become a compiled language, aiming for higher performance and optimization. ###
+The project is a compiled language, focused in high speeds and high control. ###

 ## With Sapphire, you can: ##

 ### Calculate Expressions: Perform complex mathematical and logical operations. ###

 ### Declare Variables: Manage data flexibly with static typing. ###

+### Declare functions, classes, methods, make a UI system easily, do a lot more of math operations using MathUtils, pack a script in a executable and more! ###

 ### Our goal is to provide an intuitive and robust development experience. ###